 After evaluating development alternatives, Cavalier submitted a development application to the Energy Resources Conservation Board and Alberta Environment and Sustainable Resource Development in early November 2012.

-This initial Hoole development is designed for the production of 10,000 barrels of bitumen per day, and construction is scheduled to begin in Q4 2014 following regulatory approvals.
-Start-up is expected in Q4 2016, with full production capacity anticipated to be reached by the end of 2017.
+This initial Hoole development is designed for the production of 10,000 barrels of bitumen per day.
 The project is projected to recover an estimated 13.8 million cubic metres (86.8 million barrels) of bitumen from the Grand Rapids A reservoir over its 30-year production life.

 Please ensure you have the latest version of Adobe in order to view and print this file.